CrossMesh/sladder/README.md

 ### Engines

-Gossip engine are currently supported, using an extended version of algorithm from [**《SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol》**](http://www.cs.cornell.edu/Info/Projects/Spinglass/public_pdfs/SWIM.pdf)。
+Gossip engine are currently supported.
+It use an extended version of algorithm from [**《SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol》**](http://www.cs.cornell.edu/Info/Projects/Spinglass/public_pdfs/SWIM.pdf).
+In CAP terms, gossip engine builds an AP system.

 Etcd engine is in plan.